Karath-Vamsi/Gamestop-final/README.md

 - Search any game you want.
 - Filters to find exact genre or release period.
 - Cart for games user wants to 'buy'
-- An extensive catalouge of games spanning multiple decade and platforms
+- An extensive catalouge of games spanning multiple decades and platforms

 <h2>Contibutors</h2>